alkidhalili/Interactive-Graphics/interactive-graphics-2021-homework1-alkidhalili1-main/README.md

 # 2021-homework1
-Template repository for Homework1 of Interactive Graphics 2021

-This repository contains the initial files for the first homework of the Interactive Graphics course of the Master course in Artificial Intelligence and Robotics (and also of the Engineering in Computer Science course) of Sapienza University of Rome.
+This repository contains the initial files for the first homework of the Interactive Graphics course of the Master course in Artificial Intelligence and Robotics  of Sapienza University of Rome.
 The assignment in PDF format is in the repository, the textual format follows here:

 You need to modify the files so to obtain the following effects: